Discover breathtaking treks and vibrant wildlife

 The best time to visit Peru

-The dry season is from May to September and therefore the best time of the year to travel to Peru.
-Summer season from December till March is the warmest but also the wettest, with very frequent rain showers all day every day.
+The optimum time to visit Peru is during the dry season – which is from May to September.
+Summer season from December till March is the warmest but the wettest time, with very frequent rain showers all day every day.
 In April and October, the weather can be unpredictable with varying conditions.